yohasebe/monadic-chat-cli/apps/linguistic/linguistic.md

 - create your response to the new prompt based on "PAST MESSAGES" and set it to "response"
 - analyze the new prompt's sentence type and set a sentence type value such as "interrogative", "imperative", "exclamatory", or "declarative" to the "sentence_type" property
 - analyze the new prompt's sentiment and set one or more sentiment types such as "happy", "excited", "troubled", "upset", or "sad" to the "sentiment" property
-- summarize the user's messages so far and update the "summary" property with a text of fewer than 100 words using as many discourse markers such as "because", "therefore", "but", "so" to show the logical connection between the events.
+- summarize the user's messages so far and update the "summary" property with a text of fewer than 100 words using as many discourse markers such as "because", "therefore", "but", and "so" to show the logical connection between the events.
 - update the value of "tokens" with the number of tokens of the resulting JSON object"
 - increment the value of "turns" by 1